 The children in our Faith Group met and decided to review the Spiritual Corners, which are a space for peace, prayer and reflection in every classroom.
 They carried out a survey in their class to ensure that every pupil's voice was captured.
 Next, they added new artefacts to the Spiritual Corners.
 Finally, they took cuttings from a spider plant to create a new plant for each class.

-A very special service was held at St Mary's Church on Sunday 15th May as eight of our children from St Mary's School celebrated their First Communion at St Mary's Church.
+A very special service was held at St Mary's Church on Sunday 23rd October as fourteen of our children from St Mary's School celebrated their First Communion at St Mary's Church.
 We are blessed that Father Max has spent the last 2 months preparing the children, meeting with them each week and leading them in a programme of study and reflection.
 The children were welcomed by the St Mary's Church congregation and it was a special day for the children and their families.

 School News Blog

 All the latest news and events from St Mary's Lewisham CE Primary School